Amarantuss/JavaChatClient/README.md

 Things you can expect to be added:
 - GUI
 - Some kind of basic encryption
-- New command that display server status (user count etc)
 - Updated packet codes and its description